vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Specifics/Lerp/Overview.md

 - `t = 0.5f`, `value` is `75`.
 - `t = 0.8f`, `value` is `90`.

-### Vector2, Vector3, Color, Quaternion, etc.
+### Vector2, Vector3, Color, Quaternion...

 All lerp functions are linear, and return the in-between values based on a `0->1` `t` value.
-The usage is the same, though the applications are varied.
+Their usage is the same, even though the applications are varied.

 ### Interactive diagram
 :::note{.center}